gemeinl/braindecode-features/readme.md

 - phase_locking_values

 ### [Cross-frequency](https://github.com/gemeinl/braindecode-features/blob/master/braindecode_features/domains/cross_frequency.py)
 The cross-frequency extraction routine filters the continuous data in time domain to the specified frequency bands (does not filter again, if another domain already filtered in time domain).
-It transforms the data of two different frequency bands using [Hilbert transform](https://en.wikipedia.org/wiki/Hilbert_transform) and cuts windows.
+It transforms the data of all possible pairs of two different frequency bands using [Hilbert transform](https://en.wikipedia.org/wiki/Hilbert_transform) and cuts windows.
 Features are computed one dataset at a time and the shape that is passed to the cross-frequency feature extraction functions is `(2 x n_windows x n_channels x n_times)`.
 Features implemented with this domain are:
 - cross_frequency_coupling